Nikolaa61/Projekat2-Android/README.md

 # Projekat2-Android
-The goal of the project is to develop an application for creating and reviewing events for online meetings with the possibility sending invitations.
+The goal of the project is an application for creating and reviewing events for online meetings with the possibility sending invitations.
 The user has the ability to create a new event by defining different ones parameters, with checking the exact time for different locations of the user to whom he wants to send invitation (using **Retrofit** on http://worldtimeapi.org/api/timezone).
 After adding the desired number of events, the user has the ability to preview all of them